firebase/genkit/README.md

 ## Who should use Genkit?

-Genkit is built for developers adding generative AI to their apps with Node.js or Go, and can run anywhere these runtimes are supported.
+Genkit is built for developers seeking to add generative AI to their apps with Node.js or Go, and can run anywhere these runtimes are supported.
 It works with any generative model API or vector database through [plugins](#plugin-ecosystem).

 Developed by the [Firebase](https://firebase.google.com) team, Genkit can be used independently of Firebase or Google Cloud services.